CorySpitzer/portfolio/README.md

 ###### \*Under Construction\* but see a version of it up at [Heroku](https://cory-spitzers-portfolio.herokuapp.com/)

 TODO:
- * The edit project button has issues, but going directly to the page by typing in the path works.
  * Fix the 'the add reference form adds a reference' spec, which fails because it wants AJAX to reload the page.